 Bargaining is less common than most people expect, though market vendors will sometimes shave a little of the price.
 Shops where tourists are the primary customers are the only places where haggling can bring you a significant reduction, though there are very few of these in the Northeast.

-In larger stores (most will display a "VAT Refund For Tourists" sign) visitors can get a form that allows a refund of the 7% Value Added Tax if you have spent over 5000 baht (≈US$156) in total and not less than 2000 baht (≈US$63) per store per purchase.
+In larger stores (most will display a “VAT Refund For Tourists” sign) visitors can get a form that allows a refund of the 7% Value Added Tax if you have spent over 2000 baht (≈US$63) per store per purchase.
 This refund is only given at airports, not land borders.
-But in the end it is almost always cheaper to buy from smaller stores that do not participate in this program.
+In the end it is often cheaper to buy from smaller stores that do not participate in this program.

 For tipping tour guides, any amount will be genuinely appreciated.
 That said, 300-500 baht (≈US$9.40-15.60) per day is typical and reasonable; though it absolutely should depend on the quality of the service you get during the course of your tour.
 Likewise, if you wish to show appreciation to your driver, 100-200 baht (≈US$3.10-6.20) is fair.
 For local guides at historic sites or in national parks, a tip of 150-200 baht (≈US$4.70-6.20) will suffice for a full day; proportionally less for a half-day or just a few hours.
 And again, the tip should reflect the quality of their work.